getsentry/sentry-docs/src/collections/_documentation/workflow/debug-files.md

   throwing exceptions in C++, this information is often included in the executable or library.
 If an uploaded file contains this information, it shows the `unwind` tag.

 - **Debug Information:** Provides function names, paths to source files, line numbers and inline frames.
 The process of resolving this information from instruction addresses is called "symbolication".
 This information is relatively large compared to the executable and usually put into a separate file.
 In Sentry, these files are designated as _debug companions_ and show the `debug` tag.

 - **Symbol Tables:** If debug information is not available for a certain library, Sentry can use symbol tables as a fallback to retrieve function names.
 Symbol tables are usually included in both the executable and debug companion files.
 However, they do not contain sufficient information to resolve inline functions or file names and line numbers.
-Symbol tables are indicated by the `symtab` tag.
+The `symtab` tag indicates symbol tables.

 - **Source Code:** Conventionally, source code is not part of regular debug information files.
 Sentry CLI can bundle source code of your application and upload it to display source context in stack traces in Sentry.
 These bundles show up with the `sources` tag.

-Compilers place the above debug information in different files pased on the target platform, architecture, build flags or optimization level.
+Compilers place the above debug information in different files passed on the target platform, architecture, build flags or optimization level.
 Consequently, Sentry might not need all of the above information to process crash reports.
 Still, it is always a good idea to provide all available debug information.